No products in the cart.

 Smaller plants can be placed on the pebbles topped off with water on a tray or a saucer.

-Place a well-watered plant in a plastic bag, fill it with air and seal.
+Place a well-watered plant in a plastic bag, fill it with air, and seal it.
 Make sure that the bag does not touch the plant.

 Fill water-storing crystals with water and let them grow in size.
 Place them over the surface of the plants.